 Sports Industry (Golf)

 Responsible for the technical design and implementation of TPP Viewer, a new product in the GHIN Tournament Pairing Program® suite.
 The web application was designed with ease of use in mind.
-The initial release used a three step wizard that allowed the event admins to select a tournament, define the scoring options, and select (and modify) a professionally designed theme.
-During the initial sprint, the predefined themes allowed for the inclusion of logos, uploading a new image or selecting a different saved background image, and defining the interval of time that the scores will be displayed for each screen.
-Upon completing the wizard, the admin could run the leaderboard.
-The leaderboard was populated with real-time data that was updated at the end of each cycle using GHIN® web services.
-The product was built using ASP.NET MVC, Bootstrap, .NET 4.5 C# and SQL Server.
-It utilizes
+The initial release offered a three step wizard that allowed the event admins to select a tournament, define scoring options, and select (and customize) a professionally designed theme.
+Items that could be customized were left and right logos (new and existing), hiding background images, uploading new background images, selecting previously saved images, and setting the interval time that the scores would be displayed for each group of golfers.
+Upon completing the wizard, a leaderboard would be displayed and would be populated with real-time data that was updated at the end of each cycle using GHIN® web services.
+It would continue to poll for data as needed for the length of time the leaderboard page was open.
+The product was built using ASP.NET MVC, Bootstrap, jQuery, .NET 4.5, C# and SQL Server.
+Was also responsible for modifying the web services to include new TPP Viewer functionality and for adding the supporting database objects.
+Database changes affected 120+ databases.
+Coordinated release with data services team and personally handled web application release to web servers.
+As part of the TPP Viewer initiative, set up and maintained the Visual Studio Online project area that was used for source control and work item management.
+Trained fellow team members on VSO usage.

-Team lead and development owner for the GHIN Tournament Pairing Program® suite for associations.
+Team lead and development owner for the GHIN Tournament Pairing Program® suite for Associations.
 Responsible for the maintenance and update of all products in the suite.
 Work with business owner, business analyst, and testers to plan, develop, and release changes.
 Also responsible for the coordination and deployment of releases to production.
+Worked closely with data services team to maintain and coordinate changes to 120+ association databases, ensuring that code changes were released correctly as needed.

 Sports Industry (Boxing)